swyxio/swyxdotio/content/writing/technical/svelte/svelte-static.md

 Finally, the Sapper site does not use CSS-in-JS.
 This is a very controversial topic with pros and cons so I put it last.
 In particular, if you have not spent time appreciating [some basic facts of CSS in JS from proponents](https://mxstbr.com/thoughts/css-in-js/), as well as [some nuances in implementation](https://github.com/styled-components/styled-components/issues/2377), then your debate will not be very well informed.

 The old site has a [Dark Theme Toggle](https://github.com/sw-yx/gatsby-theme-dev-blog/blob/master/packages/gatsby-theme-dev-blog/src/components/Header/ThemeToggler.js).
+Also a responsive mobile navigation.
 This Sapper implementation does not.

 However, I expect [animations to be a lot easier with Svelte](https://svelte.dev/tutorial/animate) as it is a first class citizen.
 This frees me up to play a lot more with animations in future.